am20dipi/JS-advanced-concepts/JS-TYPES/JavaScriptTypes.md

-# JavaScript Types
+# JavaScript Data Types

-Types are the building blocks of a language.
+Data types are the building blocks of a language.

 * Numbers
 * Strings